skpaul/ZeroSQL/README.md

                 ->andWhere("age")->greaterThan(30)->execute();
 ```

-You can use the following operator with where().
+You can use the following operators.
 All are self-explanatory.

 - equalTo()
 - greaterThan()